 After the initial contributions Marianne Franklin opened the session to all participants in the room and online.

 Questions from the floor

 - Are companies (such as Google) applying HR standards at the design level of new digital tools (Emi Danish Institute for HR)

 - What measures are going to implemented in collaboration with governments to ensure that the rights and digital of refugees are protected?
 (Faith, Honk kong Youth IGF)

-Other comments from the audience addressed the negative aspects from some of the tools created to develop the positive narratives (such as Google’s Creators for Change), as they are sometimes being used to lure people to the countries where they are then trafficked and the limitations of some other tools (e.g Google Translator and Kurdish Sonali) in addressing the needs of refugees and displaced people.
+Other comments from the audience addressed the negative aspects from some of the tools created to develop the positive narratives (such as Google’s Creators for Change) as these are sometimes being used to lure people to the countries where they are then trafficked.
+They also referred to the limitations of some other tools (e.g Google Translator and Kurdish Sonali) in addressing the needs of refugees and displaced people.